decacis/godot_oculus_platform/docs/functions/leaderboards.md

 The `after_rank` argument is exclusive, meaning that if for example you call this function with a `limit` of 3 and `after_rank` of 5, the response will include the 6th, 7th and 8th ranks/entries.

-**Returns:** A `GDOculusPlatformPromise` that will contain a [GDOPLeaderboardEntries](/godot_oculus_platform/classes/gdopleaderboardentries/) with information about a block of entries from the leaderboard after a given rank.
+**Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with information about a block of entries from the leaderboard after a given rank.
 The promise will error if the request couldn't be fulfilled.

 ///// admonition | Note
     type: warning

-Please see the example of the `entries` property from the `GDOPLeaderboardEntries` class [**here**](/godot_oculus_platform/classes/gdopleaderboardentries/#entries) for an idea of the format of each entry.
+Take a look at the example response and the note from the [leaderboard_get_entries](/godot_oculus_platform/functions/leaderboards/#leaderboard_get_entries) function to know more details about the possible response from this function.
 /////

 /// details | Example